siegfriedkaidisch/RIIGID/README.md

 # RIGID
- Geometry Optimization of Rigid Molecules on Rigid Surfaces
+ - Optimize the geometry of rigid molecules on rigid surfaces
+ - Find the distance between two rigid molecules